Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - patrician: of or like a person of high social rank.
 - stentorian: using a very loud voice, or (of a voice) very loud.
 - valences: (similar to atom's valence): the ability of an atom to combine with other atoms, measured by the no. of electrons it will lose, add, or share.
+- viceroy: someone who represents a king/queen and rules for him/her in another country.
+- heralded: to be a sign that something important, and often good, is starting to happen, or to make something publicly known, esp. by celebrating/praising it.
+- diadem: a small crown with jewels in it.
+- connoting (connote): if a word, object, or situation connotes something, it makes you think of a feeling or an idea that's more than its basic meaning.
+- ravenous: extremely hungry.
+(Def 2: wanting something very much or wanting a lot of something.)
+- rapture: extreme pleasure and happiness or excitement.
+- incantatory (incantation): (the performance of) words that are believed to have a magical effect when spoken/sung.
+- totalizing: to make/combine into a total.
+- disavow: to say that one know nothing about something, or that one have no responsibility for or connection with something.
+- slag: was material produced when coal is dug from the ground, or a substance produced by mixing chemicals with metal that has been heated until it's liquid in order to remove unwanted substances from it (like the floating "oily/bubbly" part of steel).
+- panegyric: a speech/piece of writing that praises someone/something very much and doesn't mention anything bad about them.
+- immanence: the state of being present as a natural and permanent part of something.
+- schist(s): a type of rock that breaks easily into thin layers, formed of mica or other minerals.
+- gneiss: a type of metamorphic rock that contains light and dark layers formed of minerals such as quartz and mica.
+- dissolution: the act/process of ending an official organization/legal agreement.
+- plutonic: noting/pertaining to a class of igneous rock that have solidifed far below the earth's surface.
+- scree: large, loose broken stones on the side of a mountain, or an area covered with stones like this.
+- anthropomorphizing/anthropomorphize: to show/treat an animal, god, or object as if it is human in appearance, character, or behavior.
+- accord: (a formal) agreement.
+- mercurial: changing suddenly and often; always becoming different.
+(Def 2: intelligent, enthusiastic, and quick.)
+- sentience: the quality of being able to experience feelings.
+- esoteric: very unusual and understood or liked by only a small number of people, esp. those with special knowledge.
+- venerate: to honor or very much respect a person/thing.
+- adherent: sticky.
+(Def 2: a person who strongly supports a particular person, principle, or set of ideas.)
+- sect: a religious group that has separated from a larger religion and is considered to have extreme/unusual beliefs/customs.
+- ascetic: avoiding physical pleasures and living a simple life, often for religious reasons.
+- conch: a tropical snail-like sea creature, sometimes eaten as food, that lives in a large, spiral shell.
+(Def 2: the large, spiral shell of the conch, that can be used to make a musical/warning sound by blowing into it.)
+- swelter: (of a person) to feel very hot.
+- fogbound: prevented from operating as usual or traveling because of fog.
+- demarcate: to show the limits of something.
+- profane: showing no respect for a god or a religion, often through language.
+- emboldened: to make someone brave or willing to take more risks.
+- reverential: caused by, or full of respect and admiration.
+- kitsch: art, decorative objects, or design considered by many people to be ugly, without style, or false; but enjoyed by other people, often because they're funny.
+- imperious: unpleasantly proud and expecting to be obeyed.
+- obeisance: the fact of obeying or respecting someone, or something you do that expresses this.
+- votive: given or done to honor and thank a god.
+- balustrade: a set of posts or a screen to prevent people from falling over the edge of stairs, a balcony, etc., often with a wooden, metal, or stone bar on top that one can hold.
+- misanthropic: not liking other people.
+- placid: having a calm appearance or characteristics.
+- hubbub: a loud noise, esp. caused by a lot of people all talking at the same time.
+(Def 2: general excitement and activity.)
+- lull: to cause someone to feel calm or to feel that they want to sleep.
+- banality: the quality of being boring, ordinary, and not original, or something that is like this.
+- penchant: a liking for, an enjoyment of, or a habit of doing something, esp. something that other people might not like.
+- quiescence: the state of being temporarily quiet and not active.
+- dominion: control over a country/people; the land that belongs to a ruler; a country that belonged in the past to the British Empire.
+- sentinels: a person employed to guard something.
+- lamasery: a monastery of lamas (=A Tibetan Buddhist monk).
+- (be/get) bogged down: to be/become so involved in something difficult/complicated that one cannot do anything else.
+- lithe: young, healthy, attractive, and able to move and bend smoothly.
+- embalmed: to use chemicals to prevent a dead body from decaying.
+- mythos: myth.
+- gallantry: polite and kind behavior towards women, esp. when in public.
+(Def 2: the quality of being brave when something is difficult/dangerous.)
+- lionization: the act of making someone famous, or of giving someone a lot of attention and approval as if they were famous.
+- bequeathed: to arrange for money or property to be given to somebody after your death.
+- outsized: larger than usual size. (if involved money, considered too large by many people.)
+- elided: to join different things together as if they're the same.
+(Def 2: to ignore a difference between things.)
+(Def 3: to not pronounce a particular sound in a word.)
+- carnage: the violent killing of large no. of people, esp. in war.
+- epitaph: a short piece of writing or a poem about a dead person, esp. one written on their gravestone.
+- straddle: to sit or stand with your legs on either side of something.
+(Def 2: border/river, exists on each side of it or goes across it.)
+(Def 3: to combine different styles or subjects.)
+(Def 4: to be unable to decide which of two opinions about a subject is better, and so partly support both opinions.)
+- apotheosis: the best or most extreme example of something.
+- drapery: cloth hanging or arranged in folds.
+(Def 2: cloth, pins, threads, etc. used for sewing.)
+- inexorable: continuing without any possibility of being stopped.
+- thaw: to (cause to) change from a solid, frozen state, to a liquid/soft one, because of an increase in temperature. (def 2: to become friendlier or more relaxed -- thaw out.)
+- extrude: to form something by forcing/pushing out, esp. through a small opening.